pastelnetwork/python_inference_layer_server/README.md

 The application logs various events and errors using the configured logger.
 The log messages are written to the console and can be further configured to write to a file or external logging service.

 The `monitor_new_messages` function runs as a background task and continuously monitors for new messages, updates the message metadata, and logs relevant information.

-## Contributing

-Contributions to the Pastel Supernode Messaging and Control Layer are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

 ## License